hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 and ANY of the states listed in `"location"`.
 By allowing modelers to submit a subset of optional values, it means poor-performing models can be omitted so they do not negatively influence model ensembles.
-It also allows models that have only have the capacity for a subset of the optional options can still participate.
+It also allows models that only have the capacity for a subset of the optional options to still participate.

 #### Special task ID variables